gupvar/personal-web-wowchemy/content/home/contact.md

 weight: 130

 title: Contact
-subtitle: Write a Brief Message
+subtitle: Email, appointment, and connecting.

 content:
   # Automatically link email and phone or display as text?